 - Goal Conversions: The number of times an event leads to a predetermined goal (i.e. a lead call)

 - Organic Clicks: The number of times an organic search clicks on your website result

 - Page Views: The number of times a unique visitor views your page

 Although Google Analytics is a valuable tool plumbers still must use the metrics within the context of their overall business goals.
 For example, goal conversions cannot be confirmed unless a prospective customer reveals their action by calling your phone number from the website.
 Defining your own objectives and quantifying them through Google Analytics is key.

 If your site’s performance is suffering based on KPI metrics it could be time to reassess your digital marketing campaign.
 For one, hiring a different web designer can be helpful.
 Ideally it is someone who understands search engine optimization and Google Analytics so that you can precisely measure performance going forward while also targeting specific keywords in your area.
 Plumbers using template websites may suffer from inferior metrics for reasons that are outside of their control.
 One such example of this is schema markup or lack thereof.
 Template websites usually lack the depth of schema code required to help Google parcel data which can become an indictment on the website’s rankability.

-Custom websites typically perform better online.
-Not only is there more schema markup within the codebase but the codebase in general is “cleaner” and more conducive to the qualities Google favors like site speed, crawlability, etcetera.
-Plumbers are sometimes mislead into believing their existing website is custom when in fact it is a theme-based template that has been used on many other web pages throughout the internet.
+Custom websites produce stronger online performance.
+Not only is there more schema markup within the codebase, but the code is “cleaner” and more conducive to the qualities Google favors like site speed, crawlability, etc. Plumbers are sometimes mislead into believing their existing website is custom when in fact it is a theme-based template that has been used on many other web pages throughout the internet.
 KPI’s can help lead plumbing contractors down the right path because monitoring performance is what often reveals whether or not it is the appropriate time to make a change.
 If you feel the time is now to invest in a custom website for your plumbing company, contact Plumbing Webmasters today.